Letheward/RMN/README.md

 RMN use integer notation and Base 12 numbers.

-Because of using integer notation, sharp or flat doesn"t matter, like in MIDI.
+Because of using integer notation, sharp or flat doesn't matter, like in MIDI.

 RMN Only use absolute pitch with `C0` = `00`, like Lilypond use `c'` for `C4`.